shiftkey/talks/DDDMelb/cherry-pick-rebase.md

 Consider these two branches:

 ```
-          A---B---C---D---E robrix
+          A---B---C---D---E @robrix
          /
     F---G---H---I master
             \
-            H---I shiftkey
+            J---K shiftkey
+                ^
 ```

-Let's say that A was actually a bugfix, which I want to incorporate directly onto my branch - because I need it and I'm not sure when this will land.
+Let's say that commit `A` was actually a bugfix, which I want to incorporate directly onto my branch - because I need it and I'm not sure when this will land.

 There's other ways that I could achieve this: